 (ii) any obligation of the University or any other person, however that obligation arises.

-[Section 32H inserted by No. 32 of 2016 s.
+[Section 32H inserted: No. 32 of 2016 s.
 123.]

 32I.
 Effect of approval to lease University land

 (1) To the extent that an approval authorises the University to lease University land, land leased in accordance with the approval is to be taken to be used for the purposes of the University or for purposes incidental to the purposes of the University for the purposes of —